 - Sample in the fall after harvest.
-Click here for sampling protocol. - remove significant amounts of fertilizer elements that must be replaced to maintain the soil fertility level needed for continued high yields.
-Use testing to verify and/or identify deficiency or sufficiency of major plant nutrients during the growing season so that corrective action can be applied prior to growing a following crop.
-Results from tissue testing cannot be used to correct nutrient deficiencies during the current growing season, but rather can be used in planning for future nutrient applications, or to validate the current fertility program for a specific crop.
+Click here to access sampling protocol. - Tissue testing.
+Consistent high yields will remove significant amounts of fertilizer elements that must be replaced to maintain the soil fertility level needed for continued high yields.
+Use tissue testing to verify and/or identify deficiency or sufficiency of major plant nutrients during the growing season so that corrective action can be applied prior to growing a following crop.

+• Results from tissue testing cannot be used to correct nutrient deficiencies during the current growing season, but rather can be used in planning for future nutrient applications, or to validate the current fertility program for a specific crop.
 Thus, tissue testing for nutrient sufficiency or deficiency should be used in conjunction with results from soil tests.